germanramos/hydra-worker-pilot-client/README.md

 =========================

 Piloting client request through specific instances.<br />
-No new maps will be generated.
+No new maps will be generated.<br />
-Worker for Hydra v3.2.x<br />
+Worker for Hydra v3.2.x

 # Installation